cmayen/blog/ubuntu-docker-ollama-rocm-log-analyzer.md

 ## KubeCraft
-"Read The Friendly Manual" is something I picked up from Mischa van den Burg in the [KubeCraft](https://www.skool.com/mischa) community.
+"Read The Friendly Manual" is something I picked up from Mischa van den Burg in the [KubeCraft](https://www.skool.com/mischa){:target="_blank" rel="noopener"} community.
 When I first heard that it made me laugh,  I could really appreciate how the different tone of the phrase (compared to what we're used to) actually invites people to look at the manuals and documentation.
 If it helps people want to learn and succeed, then I love it!
-The [KubeCraft](https://www.skool.com/mischa) community is a fantastic group of people with a wide range of skills from absolute beginners to retired veteran experts.
+The [KubeCraft](https://www.skool.com/mischa){:target="_blank" rel="noopener"} community is a fantastic group of people with a wide range of skills from absolute beginners to retired veteran experts.
 It's a great community to both learn and share knowledge at the same time, and not just about tech and Kubernetes.
 I highly recommend checking it out.

 ## Prep